lurovi/evolutionary-twitter-bot/README.md

 This file is a JSON file where the keys correspond to account IDs.
 For each account ID in this JSON file you can find a JSON object with the prediction and other information about components that contribute to the predicted value.
 Furthermore, for each of the two described approaches, you can find a train.py file with the **DEAP** training procedure that was executed in order to obtain the discovered model.
-Note that each Python script requires you to provide a file name that ends with ".json" for the commands "--input" and "--output".
+Note that each Python script in this repository requires you to provide a file name that ends with ".json" for the commands "--input" and "--output".

 ## References